 To my people.
 Stop standing up for everyone else.

 Can we get back to us?
 Quit letting these painfully obvious diversion tactics tear us away from our nation.
 Why haven’t we stopped taking the leftover rights and blind successes and internalizing them as if they really mean something for us?
 Our nation is dying.
 We have strayed far from the principles that we lived by during the Black Panther Party (BPP) days. the Black Panther movement showed how strong the blaq unit is naturally.
 How did we end up here?
-How did we make it to a place where we react so violently over a white man’s words?
+How did we make it to a place where we react so violently to a white man’s words?
 By the same token, we do next to nothing when sisters are murdered.
 It seems like sista’s are quick to avenge white women and not your own.